pja010/Mutemate/README.md

 # Mutemate - Mobile Application Project
 #### If you (or others) get annoyed when...
-- your phone rings or make noise in noise-sensitive places AND/OR
+- your phone rings or makes noise in noise-sensitive places AND/OR
 - you forget to "unmute" your phone after putting it aside, not hearing incoming calls and alerts

 ...then fret no more - <i>Mutemate is your friend in need.</i>